enietom/rails-docker-starter/README.md

 ## Credits
 Most of this setup was taken from the [Docker Compose Documentation](https://docs.docker.com/compose/rails/).

-## Commands
+## How to use this
+* The first thing to do is clone this project.
+* Then copy the files: `docker-compose.yml`, `Dockerfile`, `Gemfile` and `Gemfile.lock` to another folder.
+Put the name of your app as the name of the folder.
-* First generate the Rails skeleton app:
+* Using your terminal (or Docker Terminal if you are in Windows) navigate to the new folder and generate the Rails skeleton app:

    `docker-compose run web rails new . --force --database=postgresql`
 * Then build the image

    `docker-compose build`
 * Now we have to update Rails so it points to out docker postgres image.
 Replace the contents of `config/database.yml` with:

 ```yml
 default: &default